skius/grabapl/grabapl/problems-testcases.md

    * **Note**: This behavior can actually be per-node/edge, i.e., if we have a shape query for two nodes `a` and `b`, If only `a` is modified and `b` is not touched, then `b` can be matched to anything, while `a` can only be matched according to the `ResultingT` rule above.

+**TODO**: Would be nice for UX if we returned _why_ a shape query did not match anything if it in fact could have matched something.

 ## Thoughts about abstract graph changes in terms of function signatures
 Any static changes must be inside some signature.
 * Want to write to a node?
 The fact that you're setting its abstract value must be specified.